 It is important to remember that Luxembourg has several tax treaties with other countries, which may affect the tax treatment of capital gains for individuals and companies.
 These agreements grant relief from double taxation and affect the tax liability of taxpayers with cross-border investments or activities.

-There are several classes who qualify for tax exemption.
+There are several classes that qualify for tax exemption.

 Luxembourg has 8 categories of income taxable for personal income tax purposes and any income that does not fall into one of those categories is not taxable, that’s the case of lottery winnings.